Sheffield Wednesday F.C.: Modern highs and lows (2000–2014)

-The Chansiri era (2014–present)
+The Chansiri era (2014–2025)

-In 2014 the club was again taken over by a new owner, Thai businessman Dejphon Chansiri, purchasing the club from Milan Mandarić for £37.5m.
-Chansiri stated his intention to win promotion back to the club for the 2017–18 season – the football club's 150th anniversary – and came close to achieving that goal a year head of schedule, with new coach Carlos Carvalhal leading the club into the end of season play-offs at the end of the 2015–16 season.
+In 2014, the club was, once again, taken over by a new owner, Thai businessman Dejphon Chansiri, purchasing the club from Milan Mandarić for £37.5m.
+Chansiri stated his intention to win Premier League promotion for the 2017–18 season – the football club's 150th anniversary – and came close to achieving that goal a year head of schedule, with new coach Carlos Carvalhal leading the club into the end of season play-offs at the end of the 2015–16 season.
 Wednesday were beaten in the final by Hull City at Wembley.
-They made the play-offs again the following season, but lost on penalties to the eventually promoted Huddersfield Town in the semi final.
+They made the play-offs again the following season, but lost on penalties to the eventually promoted Huddersfield Town in the semi-final.

 The club were favourites to be promoted in the 2017–18 season, but injuries and poor results saw them drop to the lower half of the table.
 Carvalhal left by mutual consent in December 2017, and was replaced by Dutch manager Jos Luhukay a month later.
 The team finished in an uneventful 15th place at the end of the season.
-Luhukay was sacked in December 2018 after a run of only 1 win in 10, which left the team 18th in the table.
+Luhukay was sacked in December 2018 after a run of only one win in 10, which left the team 18th in the table.
 He was replaced by former Aston Villa boss Steve Bruce who saw an upturn in form to finish 12th.
 However, Bruce controversially resigned in July 2019 to manage Newcastle United.

 On 6 September 2019, the club appointed former Birmingham City manager Garry Monk as the new manager, who achieved a 16th-place finish in a season that was interrupted from March to June by the COVID-19 pandemic.
-On 31 July 2020, Sheffield Wednesday were found guilty of breaking EFL spending rules and began the 2020–21 season on –12 points, though the deficit was later reduced to –6 upon appeal.
-Off the Pitch named the club the worst financial performers of 185 European clubs based on its own analysis combining numerous metrics.
+On 31 July 2020, Sheffield Wednesday were found guilty of breaking EFL spending rules and began the 2020–21 season on -12 points, though the deficit was later reduced to -6 upon appeal.
 On 9 November 2020, Monk was sacked after a poor start to the season and was replaced by Tony Pulis.
 However, Pulis was also dismissed after only 45 days in charge on 28 December 2020.
 After a few months with Neil Thompson as caretaker manager, Darren Moore was appointed as the club's third permanent manager of the season in March 2021.
-Despite taking the fight to the final day, Moore could not prevent relegation come the end of the season, bringing Wednesday's 9-year spell in the Championship to an end.
+Despite taking the fight to the final day, Moore could not prevent relegation to League One come the end of the season, bringing Wednesday's nine-year spell in the Championship to an end.

+After failing to win promotion in their first season back in League One, Wednesday finished third in the 2022–23 season.
+In the play-off semi-finals, Wednesday lost 4–0 in the first leg against Peterborough United but won the second leg 5–1 before prevailing on penalties.
+Wednesday then won promotion back to the Championship by defeating Barnsley in the 2023 play-off final.
+Moore departed from the club on 19 June by mutual consent.